Advice

 For most people, reducing their debt is easier than increasing their income substantially.
 To reduce debt, start by reviewing your monthly spending to see if you can minimize or remove non-necessities, including:

-• Fast food, including coffee shops
+• Dining out, including fast food and coffee shops

 • Entertainment, including cable subscriptions or online streaming services